 There are numerous technologies commonly appropriated for maintaining awareness; this breadth of technology highlights the natural asymmetry of media used for purposes of awareness.
-Individuals likely do not employ all media and technologies in the production of their own awareness information, but many individuals are likely consumers of awareness information via a breadth of media that are produced by others.
+Individuals likely do not employ all media and technologies in the production of their own awareness information, but many individuals are likely consumers of awareness information via a breadth of media that is produced by others.

-Text is, perhaps, the most common medium for providing awareness information in instant messaging, blogging, microblogging, and social networking profiles.
-Photographs can be embedded within instant messages [40], blogs [8], microblogs, and social networking profiles.
-Broadcast video can be embedded in blogs (e.g., via YouTube5) whereas an instant messaging exchange can transition within the application to a video-based interaction (e.g., via Apple's iChat6).
+Text is, perhaps, the most common medium for providing awareness information in instant messaging, blogging, microblogging, and social network sites.
+Photographs can be embedded within instant messages (see also [37]), blogs (see also [7]), microblogs, and social networking sites, as well.
+Broadcast video can be embedded in blogs (e.g., via YouTube5), whereas an instant messaging exchange can transition within the application to a video-based interaction (e.g., via Apple's iChat6).
 Audio-based awareness information, specifically to what digital music an individual is listening, can be broadcast within instant messaging (e.g., Current Track7) or via blog widgets (e.g., the Now Playing Plug-In8).
-Locative information can be shared on blogs [27], photoblogs (e.g., via geo-tags), and microblogs (e.g., via Jaiku9).
+Locative information can be shared on blogs [25], photoblogs (e.g., via geo-tags), and microblogs (e.g., via Jaiku9).
 Instant messaging applications frequently provide information about whether a particular individual is online or offline as well as more micro-level awareness information about whether an individual is typing within the instant messaging application.

-Asymmetries of media are common among social networking profiles.
-In Facebook, different individuals can attach different applications to their online profile; this kind of asymmetry allows participants to customize the way that they present themselves to others and serves to provide an extremely wide variety of awareness information to others in their social networks, ranging from books they have read to photos of places they have visited to donations they have made to nonprofit causes.
+Asymmetries of media are common within social networking sites like Facebook.
+In Facebook, different users can attach different applications to their online profile; this kind of asymmetry allows users to customize the way in which they present themselves to others and serves to provide an extremely wide variety of awareness information to others in their social networks, ranging from books that they have recently read, to online games they have won or lost, to the donations they have made to nonprofit causes.

-Different individuals likely prefer different media as producers and as consumers of awareness information; the breadth of media that can be utilized in this regard is surely
+Different individuals likely prefer different media as producers and as consumers of awareness information.
+The